ExplicITConsulting/set-outlooksignatures.com/quickstart.en.md

 The [feature list](/features) and the [parameter documentation](/parameters) show what's possible.

-The [FAQ section](/faq) helps you find answer to the most popular questions we get asked.
+The [FAQ section](/faq) helps you find answers to the most popular questions we get asked.
 For a deep dive, our [help and support center](/help) has great ressources.

 ## Looking for help or more features? {#support}